Stephanie White: National team career

-Professional

-White began her five-year WNBA career with the Charlotte Sting in 1999 under her married name, Stephanie White-McCarty.
-She was acquired a year later in an expansion draft by the Indiana Fever to lead the team's inaugural season roster.
-After four years with the Fever, she ranked third in games played (112) and three point field goals (92), and fourth in scoring (684).
-She averaged 5.9 points and 2.0 assists per game.
+Post-playing career

-She retired from the WNBA in 2004, and went on to become the assistant coach at Ball State (2003–04), Kansas State (2004–05), and the University of Toledo (2005–06 and 2006–07), before going to the Chicago Sky.
-White was involved in all aspects of the basketball program, including recruiting, on-floor coaching, scouting, individual workouts and academic support.
+She retired from the WNBA after the 2004 season and went on to become the assistant coach at Ball State (2003–04), Kansas State (2004–05), and the University of Toledo (2005–07), before going to the Chicago Sky as an assistant coach.

+A 1999 general communications major graduate, White sat out the 2002 season with an injury and worked as a television color commentator and sideline reporter during Fever Games.
 Since 2007, White has also served as a college basketball analyst for ESPN and the Big Ten Network, including studio work and co-hosting the network's coverage of the Big Ten Women's Basketball Tournament.

-Coaching
+White has also worked as an Indiana Pacers Reporter for FOX Sports Indiana.

-After a four-year stint as an assistant, White took over the head coaching duties for the Indiana Fever following Lin Dunn's retirement.
-In her first season, she led the Fever to their second WNBA Finals appearance, losing the best-of-five series to Minnesota.
-Indiana went 20–14 overall in White's debut season.
-In her second season with the Fever, White finished the season with a 17–17 record and lost in the first round of the playoffs to the Phoenix Mercury.
+White returned to the Indiana Fever as an assistant coach in 2011.
+When Lin Dunn retired as head coach of the Fever after the 2014 season, White became head coach.
+In her first season as head coach, Indiana went 20–14 overall and made their second WNBA Finals appearance, losing the best-of-five series to the Minnesota Lynx.
+White was the first rookie coach in WNBA history to lead a team to the WNBA Finals.
+In 2016, her second season with the Fever, the team made it to the playoffs for the 12th consecutive time, finished the season with a 17–17 record and lost in the first round of the playoffs to the Phoenix Mercury.

 On May 23, 2016, White accepted the head coaching job for the Vanderbilt Commodores women's basketball team.
-She completed the 2016 season with the Fever finishing her time there with a 37–31 overall record and a 6–6 record in the postseason.

-Through her first two seasons at Vanderbilt, White compiled a 21–40 overall record and went 7–25 against Southeastern Conference competition.
+She completed the 2016 season with the Fever, finishing her time there with a 37–31 overall record and a 6–6 record in the postseason.
+Through her five seasons at Vanderbilt, White compiled a 46–83 overall record and went 13–55 against Southeastern Conference competition.
 Her fifth season at Vanderbilt was shortened in January 2021, due to COVID-19 concerns, injuries, and a depleted roster.
-It would eventually be her final season with Vanderbilt, as the school parted ways with White on April 6, 2021.
+The school announced that White would not be returning as coach on April 6, 2021.

+White returned to coaching in the WNBA in 2023 as head coach of the Connecticut Sun.
+The team had 27–13 and 28–12 records in 2023 and 2024, respectively, losing in the second round of the playoffs each time.
+White was named WNBA Coach of the Year.
+White and the Sun parted ways on October 28, 2024, following two consecutive playoff semifinals appearances.

+She was hired by the Indiana Fever for a second stint on November 1.